rxavier/poniard/README.md

 # Design philosophy

 ## Not another dependency
-We try very hard to cluttering the environment with stuff you won't use outside of this library.
+We try very hard to avoid cluttering the environment with stuff you won't use outside of this library.
 Poniard's dependencies are:

 1. scikit-learn (duh)
 2. pandas
 3. XGBoost
-4. Seaborn
+4. Plotly
 5. tqdm
 6. That's it!

-Apart from `tqdm` and possibly `Seaborn`, all dependencies most likely were going to be installed anyway, so Poniard's added footprint should be small.
+Apart from `tqdm` and possibly `Plotly`, all dependencies most likely were going to be installed anyway, so Poniard's added footprint should be small.

 ## We don't do that here (AutoML)
 Poniard tries not to take control away from the user.
 As such, it is not designed to perform 2 hours of feature engineering and selection, try every model under the sun together with endless ensembles and select the top performing model according to some metric.